CascadePublicMedia/metatag-3245876/README.md

 ## Test

 1. Navigate to [http://metatag-3245876.lndo.site/](http://metatag-3245876.lndo.site/).
-2. Search for a term, e.g. "dolore" (works).
+2. Search for a term with results ("dolore").
 3. Search for the same term again (OOM exception).

 ## Notes